 O level Islamiat P1 tips:

-The paper 1 consists of Quranic passages, one compulsory question (Q2) and from question 3, 4, 5 you have to attempt any two.
+Paper 1 consists of Quranic passages, one compulsory question (Q2) and from questions 3, 4, 5 you have to attempt any two.

 Since you have a choice in the last three questions, your priority should be question 2 because it is compulsory to attempt and you have no choice.

-What can the question two be about?
+But, what can question two be about?
 Question 2 is likely to be about the history and importance of the Quran or the Quranic passages.

 With that being said comes our first tip which is to make your own notes because you know yourself better than anybody else.
 You know what do you think is important for you to learn and you know what you should leave.